Bold Hearts. Brilliant Minds.

 August–September (Various Dates) – One-day, mandatory Highlander Orientation takes place for incoming transfer students.
 International students must also register for the International Student Orientation, which takes place in September.

-September (TBD) – International Student Orientation takes place.
+September – International Student Orientation takes place.

-September (TBD) – Campus Apartments check-in day.
+September – Campus Apartments check-in day.

 • Winter Admissions